Algebraic cycles on quadric sections of cubics in P^4 under the action of symplectomorphisms: The -action on

-are ramified over the six points of intersection of $C_2$ and $C_3$.
+Then $C'$ is a double cover of the curve $C$ which induces the involution $\iota :C'\to C'$ by transposing the lines $l_P^+$ and $l_P^-$ sitting over the points $P$ in $C$.
+The double covers $C_2'\to C_2$ and $C_3'\to C_3$ are ramified over the six points of intersection of $C_2$ and $C_3$, having no ramification in other points of $C'$.
+Each point $P\in C_2\cap C_3$ is a double point of $C$, and if $P'\in C'_2\cap C'_3$ sits over $P$, then $P'$ is a double point of $C'$, see 1.5.3 in \cite{Beauville}.
+This is why the curves $C'_2$ and $C'_3$ are nonsingular.
 The Hurwitz formula shows that the genera of the curves $C_2'$ and $C_3'$ are $2$ and $4$ respectively.

-The above involution $\iota $ acts component-wise, which gives two involutions
+The above involution $\iota $ acts component-wise, which gives two involutions $\iota _2$ on $C_2'$ and $\iota _3$ on $C_3'$.
+The curve $C'$ has only double point singularities lying over the six double points in $C_2\cap C_3$.
+These six points on $C'$ are the fixed points of the involution $\iota $.
+Then $(C',\iota )$ is a Beauville pair, i.e. it satisfies the condition (B) on page 100 in \cite{Shokurov}.
+Let

+be the generalized Prymian in the sense of Beauville, see \cite{Beauville} or \cite{Shokurov}.
+Notice that $\bcP $ is a principally polarized abelian variety over $\CC $, loc.cit.
+Any closed point $P$ on $C'_2$ or $C'_3$ gives the line $L_P$ on $\bcC $.
+By Beauville's result, \cite[Section 3.6]{Beauville}, the correspondence $P\mapsto L_P$ induces the isomorphism